akirachix/Solace/README.md

 **PROJECT NAME:SOLACE**

-**ABOUT THE PROJECT**
+**Project Description**

-Our project is in form of a mobile application that aims to assist Gen Z in Kenya manage anxiety disorder with resources such as guided meditation, breathing exercies and other envidence based methods in order to improve their quality of life.
+Anxiety disorders have been found to be the most prevalent mental illness in Kenya.
+Generation Z is the one that is most affected by anxiety.
+By developing a smartphone application, Solace's seeks to protect Kenya's Gen Z population from anxiety illnesses.
+With tools like guided meditation, breathing exercises, and other evidence-based techniques, the mobile application will help Gen Z in Kenya manage their anxiety illness and enhance their quality of life.

 **TARGET USERS**